Solo Expat Life in Malaysia

 Freelance UX Designer

-Adjust your options to estimate your total monthly expenses in Ringgits (MYR).
+Adjust your options to estimate your total monthly spending in Ringgit (MYR).

 Total Monthly Estimate

-Which is about 0 € (based on current exchange rate)
+That is about 0 € (at the current exchange rate)

-Note: This estimate includes a provision of 400 MYR for utilities (water, electricity, 5G internet).
-For more details, consult our complete guide on the cost of living.
+Note: This estimate includes an allowance of 400 MYR for utilities (water, electricity, 5G internet).
+For more details, see our complete cost of living guide.

-When living alone, the choice of housing is not just a question of budget, it is also a question of security and community.
-In Malaysia, most expatriates turn to "Condominiums."
-These complexes offer pools, gyms, gardens, and above all, 24-hour security services.
+When you live alone, choosing where to live is not just about budget, it is also about safety and community.
+In Malaysia, most expats turn to "Condominiums".
+These complexes offer swimming pools, gyms, gardens and, above all, round-the-clock security.

 Strategic location

-Look for proximity to an MRT/LRT station or a hub of activity to avoid isolation.
-In KL, the neighborhoods of Bangsar and Mont Kiara are very popular with solos.
+Look for somewhere close to an MRT/LRT station or a business hub to avoid feeling isolated.
+In KL, the Bangsar and Mont Kiara areas are very popular with solo residents.

-The standard is 2 months deposit + 0.5 months for utilities.
-Make sure to include a "Diplomatic Clause" if your employment contract is uncertain.
+The standard is 2 months' deposit + 0.5 month for utilities.
+Make sure to include a "Diplomatic Clause" if your job contract is uncertain.

-Malaysia is one of the most welcoming countries in the world, but integration requires initiative.
+Malaysia is one of the most welcoming countries in the world, but settling in takes initiative.

 Coworking Spaces

-Frequenting places like Common Ground or WORQ is the best way to meet other entrepreneurs and solo creatives.
+Hanging out at places like Common Ground or WORQ is the best way to meet other solo entrepreneurs and creatives.

 See the best spots →French-speaking Community

-Join the AFM (French-speaking Association of Malaysia) or participate in "La French Touch" evenings to break the ice as soon as you arrive.
+Join the AFM (French-Speaking Association of Malaysia) or come to the "La French Touch" evenings to break the ice as soon as you arrive.

 List of associations →Leisure & Activities

-Weekend hikes at Bukit Gasing or local badminton tournaments are excellent opportunities to integrate into the local culture.
+Weekend hikes at Bukit Gasing or local badminton tournaments are great opportunities to blend into the local culture.

-As a solo expatriate, you are your own guarantor.
-The Malaysian healthcare system is excellent, especially in the private sector, but it is expensive without coverage.
+As a solo expat, you are your own safety net.
+The Malaysian healthcare system is excellent, especially in the private sector, but it is costly without coverage.

 International Insurance